grpc/proposal/L73-java-binderchannel/wireformat.md

 1. The ClientTransport first binds to the endpoint Android Service, to obtain an endpoint binder.
-2. The ClientTransport sends a _setup transport_ transaction to the host binder, passing the client binder in the parcel, then discarding the reference to the endpoint binder.
+2. The ClientTransport sends a _setup transport_ transaction to the endpoint binder, passing the client binder in the parcel, then discarding the reference to the endpoint binder.
 3. The server receives the _setup transport_ transaction from the client and